dan-schel/js-utils/README.md

 ## Bump check

-This package includes a `bump-check` script which is useful if you're writing an NPM module and you want your CI to ensure the feature branch bumps the version in `package.json` before being merged.
+This package includes a `bump-check` script which is useful if you're writing an NPM package and you want your CI to ensure the feature branch bumps the version in `package.json` before being merged.

 To use it, include the following in your `package.json`: